NathanielWroblewski/blog/_posts/2014-03-27-javascript-is-ruby.md

 **Solution**

-In ruby, there are objects called procs and lambdas, which are similar to javascripts' anonymous functions.
+In ruby, there are objects called procs and lambdas, which are similar to javascript's anonymous functions.
 We could store a proc/lambda in the hash like
 so:

 ```rb